maxamillion/dotfiles/README.md

-This does not cover [vim](http://www.vim.org/), I use the [vimified](https://github.com/zaiste/vimified) config distro because it's simple , it does everything I want, is easy to use and, I'm really lazy.
+This does not cover [vim](http://www.vim.org/), I use the [vimified](https://github.com/zaiste/vimified) config distro because it's simple , it does everything I want, is easy to use, and I'm really lazy.